-Finding a market niche that you know and understand, and that has committed customers ready to buy your products can go a long way toward making you stand out from the crowd at craft shows and online.
+Finding a market niche that you know and understand, and that has committed customers ready to buy your products can go a long way toward differentiating your business from competitors at craft shows and online.

 Outside of marketing, we sometimes use the word "niche" to refer to something that a person is ideally suited to.
-For example, if we were talking about someone who has found the perfect role within the marketing department of a company that is an ideal fit for her skills and interests, we might say, "She really found her niche in marketing."
+For example, if we were talking about someone who, at work, has found the perfect job that is an ideal fit for her skills and interests, we might say, "She really found her niche in that job."

-It's wise to look at niche from that perspective as well.
-So, you're not just looking for any subset of your larger market, but you're looking for a subset of your larger market that you know and love and can serve their needs better than the majority of people.
+It's wise to look at niches from that perspective as well.
+So, you're not just looking for any subset of your larger market, but you're looking for a subset of your larger market that you:

 Finding a niche means coning down the focus of your business so you are targeting a smaller subset of a group, and you understand and serve the needs of that group so extremely well, they can become passionate fans of your company.

 The soap maker who makes soap that is gentle on sensitive skin will stand out from other, more generalized soap makers.
 Her soaps might not appeal to everyone, but when a customer with sensitive skin discovers soaps don't irritate the skin, she will have a committed customer who will come back for more and recommend her to anyone she knows who also has sensitive skin.